Guide to Outsource Order Fulfillment for Your Business - a2b

 Faster Delivery Times

 3PLs often operate multiple fulfillment centers strategically located across the country or globally.
 This allows them to store inventory closer to customers, reducing shipping times.
 For example, a direct response business selling kitchen gadgets can use a 3PL’s West Coast and East Coast warehouses to ensure two-day delivery to most U.S. customers, meeting the industry’s need for speed.
+Additionally, 3PLs collaborate with reliable shipping partners to ensure timely delivery of orders, further enhancing customer satisfaction.

 Accurate Order Fulfillment